 Rotisserie chickens are inexpensive and versatile, but they dry out quickly if you reheat them the wrong way.
-If you've got the time, reheat the chicken in the oven.
-In a pinch, you can microwave rotisserie chicken or heat it with other ingredients.
+If you have the time, reheat the chicken in the oven.
+In a pinch, you can microwave rotisserie chicken or heat it on the stovetop with other ingredients.

 Preheat the oven to 350 degrees Fahrenheit.
-Remove the rotisserie chicken from its packaging and place it on a baking sheet.
+Remove the whole rotisserie chicken from its packaging and place it on a baking sheet.

 Transfer the chicken to a serving platter and let it cool for five minutes before cutting it.

 Things You'll Need

 Wet paper towel

 Remove all of the meat from the bones and discard the bones and carcass.
 Place the meat in a microwave-safe dish and cover with a wet paper towel.

 Step 2: Reheat Chicken One Minute at a Time